 I never wanted to be alone.
 But every time I try to talk nobody ever seems to listen...Or at least no one seems to care.

 She died...at 23.
 Life expectancy is 200 years...or more.
+What a shame.

 Author Notes: Thank y'all so much much for taking the time to read my story.
-Creative writing is one of m absolute favorite things to write.
+Creative writing is one of my absolute favorite things to write.
 Please comment below.
 I would LOVE to hear y'all's feedback!
 Also please rate 1-5 stars in the comments!
 Lots of love!<3